manifold-systems/manifold/README.md

 [![](https://img.shields.io/jetbrains/plugin/d/10057-manifold.svg)](https://plugins.jetbrains.com/plugin/10057-manifold)

 ## What is Manifold?
-[Manifold](http://manifold.systems) re-energizes Java with powerful features like Type-safe Metaprogramming, Structural Typing, and Extension Methods.
+[Manifold](http://manifold.systems) supplements Java with useful features like Type-safe Metaprogramming, Structural Typing, and Extension Methods.
 Simply add the Manifold jar to your project and begin taking advantage of it.

 ## What can you do with Manifold?